AustinT/AustinT.github.io/pages/index.md

 my GitHub profile to look at my code (link below), my Google scholar to view my academic publications (link below), or my [blog](/blog) to learn about how I think.

+### Inspiration for your own website

+If you like my website, please adapt it as needed for your own website.
+All code and content is available under an MIT license.
+You are free to fork the repository on GitHub or otherwise copy the source code.

+Some blog posts about the design of this website can be found [here](/categories/website/).
+Perhaps they will be helpful.

+If you do use material from my website, I would appreciate attribution, for example by including a list of websites you copied.

 ### Asking me to put a link to your website on my website